emscripten-core/emscripten/docs/process.md

    adding the version and the hash.
 Updating the "latest" tag there to the new release is possible, but can also be deferred if you want to do more testing before users fetching "latest" get this release.
-2. Tag the emscripten repo on the emscripten commit used by that release (which you can tell from the DEPS file), using something like `git checkout [COMMIT]` ; `git tag [VERSION]` ; `git push --tags`.
-3. Tag the emsdk repo as well, on the commit that does the update, after it lands on master.
+2. Tag the emsdk repo as well, on the commit that does the update, after it lands on master.
-4. Update
+3. Update
    [emscripten-version.txt](https://github.com/emscripten-core/emscripten/blob/master/emscripten-version.txt)
    in the emscripten repo.
 This is a delayed update, in that the tag will refer to the actual release, but the update to emscripten-version.txt is a new